danog/MadelineProtoDocs/docs/API_docs/methods/messages.deleteChatUser.md

 ---
-title: messages.deleteChatUser
+title: "messages.deleteChatUser"
-description: Deletes a user from a chat and sends a service message on it.
+description: "Deletes a user from a chat and sends a service message on it."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_deleteChatUser.html
 ---